syntax-tree/hast-util-to-parse5/readme.md

 Transform [HAST][] to [Parse5’s AST][ast].

 Why not use an adapter?
 Because it’s more code weight to use adapters, and much more fragile.

 ## Installation

-[npm][npm-install]:
+[npm][]:

 ```bash
 npm install hast-util-to-parse5